Installing k0rdent Observability and FinOps#

 If you want to use a default storage class, but

-, create it.
-Otherwise you can use a non-default storage class in themothership-values.yaml
+kubectl get scshows no(default), create it.
+Otherwise you can use a non-default storage class in thekof-values.yamlfile:Non-default storage class

-If you've applied the DNS auto-config section, add its information to the
+If you've applied the DNS auto-config section, add the information about

 -